ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ### Installing Flask and Gunicorn

-For this program we will be using two popular Python tools for web development; [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Gunicorn](https://gunicorn.org/):
+For this web application we will be using two popular Python tools for web development; [Flask](https://flask.palletsprojects.com/en/1.1.x/) and [Gunicorn](https://gunicorn.org/):

   - Flask is a light-weight web-development framework for Python.
 It provides a number of easy to use resources and tools for building and maintaining web applications,